poynt/developer/_posts/2016-02-11-app-development-guidelines.md

 #### RELIABILITY, USABILITY AND RESPONSIVENESS:
 * Thoroughly test your app to prevent `NullPointerException` (NPE) and Application Not Responding (ANR) errors.
-* The Application needs to be under 50MB.
 * Create a snappy, responsive, simple and intuitive UI
   * Make touch targets at least 48x48 pixels.
   * Support standard gesture navigation.